Connect with SQLite developers and other SQLite users on the SQLite Forum. This is the preferred way to get free help with SQLite.

-The SQLite Encryption Extension (SEE) will read and write database file encrypted using 128-bit or 256-bit AES.
+The SQLite Encryption Extension (SEE) will read and write database files encrypted using 128-bit or 256-bit AES.

 The SQLite Compressed and Encrypted Read-Only Database (CEROD) extension will read a database file that is both compressed and encrypted.

-The ZIPVFS extension will both read and write database files that is both compressed and optionally encrypted using application-supplied compression and encryption routines.
+The ZIPVFS extension will both read and write database files that are both compressed and optionally encrypted using application-supplied compression and encryption routines.

 This page last modified on 2022-01-08 05:02:57 UTC